talonga/minesweeper/README.md

 I use it to forgo checks where inputs are not in the required structure, are not integers, and also if array indices are out of bounds.
 Pretty useful and certainly convenient.

+Besides, it was also opportunity to use some syntax I recall from previous learning e.g. the // operator is a divide and floor operator which is useful when working with integers.

+e.g. self.numMines = (self.rows*self.cols)//4 #decide how many mines

 So learnt quite a few things by just sitting down, writing code for an hour and looking up stackoverflow!